MyManAy/blog/public/posts/blog-making.md

 The thing about blogs is that they don't require much changing data.
 All of the data in a blog is present before the app even gets deployed.
 A user changing routes and interacting with the website doesn't make any changes to the underlying data.
 In fact, my entire blog post is statically generated during build time, meaning no client-side _or_ any server-side data fetching.

 That's why reading a blog _feels_ so fast.
 You're essentially being served *raw* HTML and CSS.
 In fact, try [disabling Javascript](https://developer.chrome.com/docs/devtools/javascript/disable) in your browser to see this in action.
-The site will still run exactly the same because it is static.
+The site will still run exactly the same because it is uses static rendering.

 ---